inspec/inspec/docs/profiles.rst

 **Inherit from a profile, but skip some rules**

-Sometimes, not all requirements can be fullfiled for a legacy application.
+Sometimes, not all requirements can be fulfilled for a legacy application.
 To manage the derivation, you can skip certain controls with `skip_control`.

 .. code-block:: bash